kvarak/dnd/docs/_Classes/professional.md

 </div>

-### Clever Cook
-Beginning when you reach 3rd level, your experience with traveling has made you acutely aware of edible materials in the wild.
-You gain the following benefits:
-* When you forage, you find twice as much food than you normally would.
-* You can cleanse poison and disease from the flesh of any creature that you or your group kills, making it edible.
-* Any creature who eats your food during a short rest, regain extra hit points equal to your Wisdom modifier.

 ### Kitchen Tricks
-Also at 3rd level, you learn a handful of techniques that help you overcome enemies outside the kitchen.
+You learn a handful of techniques that help you overcome enemies outside the kitchen.
 You gain a number of points equal to your Wisdom modifier + 1, each of which may be expended to use one of the abilities listed here.
 You regain all expended points with a long rest.

- **Flour Smokescreen.** As an ***action***, you can create a 20 foot radius flour smokescreen centered on a point within 30 feet.
+ **Flour Smokescreen.** As an ***action***, you can create a 20 ft radius flour smokescreen centered on a point within 20 ft.
 The sphere spreads around corners, and its area is heavily obscured.
 It lasts for 1 minute or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.

- **Grease Slick.** As an ***action***, you can toss a grease slick onto the ground in a 10 foot radius centered on a point within 30 feet and turn it into difficult terrain for one minute.
+ **Grease Slick.** As an ***action***, you can toss a grease slick onto the ground in a 10 ft radius centered on a point within 20 ft and turn it into difficult terrain for one minute.
 When the grease appears, each creature standing in its area must succeed on a Dexterity saving throw or fall prone.
 A creature that enters the area or ends its turn there must also succeed on a Dexterity saving throw or fall prone.

  **Smelling Salts.** You discover the perfect mix of spices to create such a visceral and powerful assault on the nose as to break a creature from its stupor.
 As a ***bonus action*** you may wave these spices under the nose of a stunned or frightened creature.
 The creature makes a saving throw against the condition on your turn.
 At 13th level, these spices have effect on the paralyzed condition as well.

  **Spice of Life.** You keep ready a sachet of spices up your sleeves to throw when times get desperate.
 When a creature makes a melee attack against you, you can give them disadvantage as a ***reaction***.
 Once you use this, you can't use it again until you finish a short rest.

 ### Extra Attack
-From 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Cast Iron Stomach
-At 9th level, your constant culinary experiments has hardened you.
+Your constant culinary experiments has hardened you.
 You gain resistance to poison damage and have advantage on saving throws against effects from ingesting things.

 ### Magnificent Meal
-Beginning at 13th level, you can prepare a magical feast that strengthens both body and will.
+You can prepare a magical feast that strengthens both body and will.
 Preparing the feast takes 1 hour and expends 500 gp worth of fine foods.
 Up to a dozen creatures can partake in the meal over the course of 1 hour, and those that do gain the effects of a *Heroes' Feast* spell for 24 hours.
 Once you use this feature, you must finish a long rest before you can use it again.

 At 17th level, your Magnificent meal requires only 100 gp worth of ingredients instead of the usual material component.

 ### Master Chef
-At 17th level, you have reached the pinnacle of culinary expertise.
+You have reached the pinnacle of culinary expertise.
 You can serve full course meals in the blink of an eye and the dishes you prepare are so delicious that people who eat them will enter a state of blissful ecstasy.
 Once per long rest, you can enter a state of culinary fury to serve dishes at a blinding, super-humanly fast speed.
 For 1 minute, you can feed all friendly creatures within 15 ft a bite of freshly served deliciousness.
 You grant them the benefits of any Snack you know, without spending any Snack from the ones prepared daily.

 Also, if you cook a meal during a long rest, you and anyone who eats your food can gain 3d10 temporary hp that last up to 1 full day.